-STUDENT STANDARD S4 (CPF) S4 Standard The college/university provides, in conjunction with secondary partners, CPF students with suitable access to learning resources and student support services S4 Required Evidence 1.
-A description and documented evidence of the learning resources available to CPF students, and how they are informed.
-2. A description and documented evidence of the student support services available to CPF students, and how they are informed 3.
-A description and documented evidence of technology, learning and student support services for online classes if your program offers online classes Commentary • Refer to the Definitions section on page 6 for definitions of the terms student support services and learning resources. • To demonstrate adherence to this standard, the CPF needs to show that sufficient resources and services are available to students.
-Some of these services and resources may be provided by the high school, but it is incumbent on the college/ university and faculty liaisons to ensure their adequacy and availability.
-A description of these processes and the relative responsibilities of the CPRM and secondary school partner is required. • In the description above, clarify any limitations or constraints on the CPF in providing/ensuring access to such resources/services, as well as any differences between secondary and postsecondary support services. • Evidence should include documentation of how students are informed of the availability of learning resources and student support services (e.g., a CPF letter to students, a screenshot or PDF of a CPF web page that lists student resources, or a comprehensive student guide). • Evidence could also include, for example, reports showing the usage of learning resources and student support services or sample school correspondence regarding access to learning and support resources.
+ST UDENT STANDARD S4 (CPF) S4 Standard The college/university provides, in conjunction with secondary partners, college provided faculty students with suitable access to learning resources and student support services.
+S4 Required Evidence nd documented evidence of the learning resources available to college y students, and how they are informed. nd documented evidence of the student support services available to d faculty students, and how they are informed. nd documented evidence of technology, learning and student support ine classes if your program offers online classes.
+Commentary Refer to the Definitions section on page 4 for definitions of the terms student su services and learning resources. needs to show these services a on the college/u adherence to this standard, the college provided faculty program that sufficient resources and services are available to students.
+Some of and resources may be provided by the high school, but it is incumbent university and faculty liaisons to ensure their adequacy and availability.
+If these processes and the relative responsibilities of the college and pol partner are required. faculty program in providing/ensuring access to s on above, clarify any limitations or constraints on the college provided in providing/ensuring access to such resources/services, as well as any ween secondary and postsecondary support services. of learning reso program letter t d include documentation of how students are informed of the availability curces and student support services (e.g., a college provided faculty to students, a screenshot or PDF of a college provided faculty program lists student resources, or a comprehensive student guide). resources and s also include, for example, reports showing the usage of learning student support services or sample school correspondence regarding ing and support resources.